snorux/MapDownloader.Cli/README.md

 **Q:** I want improvements!
 **A:** Sure, open a pull request and describe the feature you want added.

+**Q:** What if I cancelled while downloading/extracting midway?
+**A:** Unfortunately, the file might get corrupted if you interrupted the download/extract process.
+Find the file in the output directory and delete it.

 ## Screenshots
 Synchronous download:
 ![Synchronous Download](assets/syncdownload.png)